colin-gourlay/sundown-sessions/src/content/releases/t/the-cult/dreamtime-live-at-the-lyceum/index.md

 ---
 ## About

-Dreamtime (Live at The Lyceum) is a release by The Cult released in 1985-09-21.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include 83rd Dream.
+*Dreamtime (Live at The Lyceum)* earns its place in the Sundown Sessions catalogue through “83rd Dream”, a selection that offers a direct route into The Cult's work.

+Heard in the context of the full release, “83rd Dream” is an invitation to explore beyond the track featured on the show.